tboehnlein/Merge-Album-Folders-to-Artist-Folder/README.md

 Example: `FolderMerging.exe "C:\Music Folder\New Albums"`

-Pass -f to force skipping Press Any Key prompts for non-error situations.
-Errors will always have Press Any Key
+Pass -f or --force to force skipping Press Any Key prompts for non-error situations.
+Errors will always have Press Any Key Pass -h or --help to show help message
+Pass -s or --simulate to run test the program without making any file changes

 ## Assumptions
 Album folders must be in the format of "artist name - album name' in order for this to work properly.